modougueye10/ANAYAT-AI/Readme.md

     <img src="https://img.shields.io/badge/Contact-Owner-ff0000?style=for-the-badge&logo=whatsapp&logoColor=white" />
   </a>
 </p>
-<p align="center">📢 Stay connected with <b>Channel</b> & <b>Owner</b> for latest updates 🚀</p>
+<p align="center">📢 Stay connected with <b>Channel</b> & <b>Owner</b> for updates.</p>

 ---

 ## ⚡ 𝙁𝙀𝘼𝙏𝙐𝙍𝙀𝙎
-- ✨ Auto Reply
+- ✅ Auto Reply
-- 📥 Media Downloader (FB, Insta, TikTok etc.)
+- ✅ Media Downloader (FB, Insta, TikTok etc.)
-- 👥 Group Management
+- ✅ Group Management
-- ⚙️ Easy Setup
+- ✅ Easy Setup
-- 🕒 24/7 Uptime
+- ✅ 24/7 Uptime

 ---

 ## ⚠️ 𝙍𝙀𝙈𝙄𝙉𝘿𝙀𝙍
-- ❌ Not affiliated with WhatsApp Inc.
+- ❌ This bot is not affiliated with WhatsApp Inc.
-- 🚫 Misuse may ban your number permanently.
+- ⚡ Misuse may ban your number permanently.
 - 🛡️ Owner is not responsible for any misuse.

 ---